alexanderpepper/vuetify-express-postgres-starter/README.md

 * NodeJS
 * PM2 (for production deployment)

-## Using Docker for Development
+## Quickest Path to Up and Running

-* Build the images with `docker-compose build —no-cache`
+* Run `make install` to install dependencies and build the docker container.
-* Run `docker-compose up` to run the database, API, and UI in development mode.
+* Run `make dev` to run the database, API, and UI in development mode.

 ## Installation